San Francisco Community Outreach

 Our recent activities include:

 Special Agent in Charge David J. Johnson welcomes new Citizens Academy students.

-- We continue to proactively speak with children and teens about the importance of cyber safety and online citizenship.
+- We continue to proactively speak with children and teens about the importance of cyber safety.
 The FBI’s Safe Online Surfing program is a vehicle through which we are able to teach 3rd through 8th graders to use the Internet in a safe and intelligent manner.

 Among our other ongoing efforts:

 Citizens Academy students participate in the Evidence Response Team presentation.